Lab 2.4 Dealing with a truckload of data

 Assuming you are in the directory data that is one level above the tumor_study directory, you can use:

-Q3: Generate a figure that plots a cumulative histogram of change_d and change_p.
+Q3: Generate a figure that plots a cumulative histogram of the parameter change for the drug and placebo conditions.
 What statistical test should you use?
 Do you think a t-test or a kruskal-wallis test makes the most sense?

 Verifying that index values / fits are good